ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

  With state access, we can modify balances, read/write the storage of other contracts, and could even hook into external storage outside of the bounds of the EVM’s merkle trie (note: this would come with repercussions for state sync since part of the state would be moved off of the merkle trie).
 We can now write custom logic to make our own EVM.

 ### Assumption of Knowledge

-Here are some helpful resources on the EVM to solidify your knowledge.
+We assume that the user has knowledge of git, golang, and javascript.
+It is not necessary to have knowlege of the EVM, but it is extremely helpful.
+Here are some resources to get started.

 - [The Ethereum Virtual Machine](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc)
 - [Precompiles in Solidity](https://medium.com/@rbkhmrcr/precompiles-solidity-e5d29bd428c4)